Chills Business Whitepaper

 Trust between business & IT

 Chills enables also the automation of repetitive tasks.
 Business proposals are implemented and released the same day.
 This creates a strong and trustworthy collaboration between business and IT.
-Building together a dynamic organisation strengthening the relation with customers.
-The Chills platform shows a transparent overview of all integrations and visualises the data flow.
+Building together an agile organisation strengthening the relationship with customers.
+The Chills backend shows a transparent overview of all integrations and visualises the data flow.